Shnatsel/binfarce/README.md

  - Highest possible performance.
 Parsing these things is stupidly cheap anyway.
  - Full format support.

+ PRs with functionality required for your own tool are welcome as long as they adhere to the above goals and keep existing tools working.

 _This project was briefly known as "kuduk"._